goodmanj/optical_seti/JCG Notes.md

 * rawframe_analyzer.py
     -- Early version of harpscompare?
-    -- Not used?
+    -- Not used, deleted.

 * raw_data_downloader.py
-    -- Download HARPS CCD data for files in "category2.txt" -- Not used?
-Unclear
+    -- Download HARPS CCD data for files in "category2.txt" -- Not used, deleted

 * raw_download_record.txt
     -- Files downloaded by raw_data_downloader.py